University of Arkansas–Fort Smith Scholarships (2025–2026)

 Flagship Scholarship FAQ

 Why are these considered competitive?
-They have limited slots, require a separate UAFS Prestigious Scholarship application, and may include essays and interviews.
+They have limited slots, require a separate UAFS Prestigious Scholarship application, and often include interviews and essays.

 What are the usual timelines?
-The Prestigious portal typically opens around Oct 1 and closes in mid-January (e.g., Jan 12 in recent cycles).
-Always confirm the current-year deadline on the UAFS scholarships page.
+The Prestigious portal opens around Oct.
+1 and closes Jan.
+12. Always confirm the exact current deadline on UAFS scholarships page.

-Can these stack with automatic merit?
-No. Flagship/Prestigious awards replace admission-based merit, though state aid (like Arkansas Academic Challenge) can often still apply.
+Can these awards stack with automatic merit?
+No. Prestigious awards replace merit-based admission scholarships, but Arkansas state aid (such as Academic Challenge) can usually still apply.

 Any major restrictions?
 Yes—Business is required for First Bank Corp.; Engineering is required for Boreham.
-Major-specific awards that aren’t university-level flagships will be listed in Hidden Gems.
+Major-specific awards that are not university-flagship will appear in Hidden Gems section.

 🎖️ Honors College